R (Datafin plc) v Panel on Take-overs and Mergers: Significance

-This decision is important in the light of an increasing "privatization" of public powers.
+This decision is important in the light of an increasing "privatisation" of public powers.
 In recent years, the Government has delegated many of its powers to formally private bodies, which nevertheless can make decisions affecting individual citizens and the society at large.
 Following the Datafin case, such decisions are now amenable to judicial review by courts.

 In the later case of R v Panel on Takeovers and Mergers, ex parte Guinness plc, the judicial authority of the Panel was tested further in respect of the manner in which it handles investigations into breaches of the City Code on Takeovers and Mergers.
-In this case, the Panel refused to adjourn the appellant's hearing which related to its takeover of Distillers Co plc, in undisclosed concert with a Swiss bank, for which the Court of Appeal held that less there was any real injustice caused by the Panel's procedure, it would take exceptional circumstances for the court to intervene (particularly in the event, as was the case, that the appellant had not made use of the appeals tribunal existing within the realms of the Panel).
+In this case, the Panel refused to adjourn the appellant's hearing which related to its takeover of Distillers Co plc, in undisclosed concert with a Swiss bank, for which the Court of Appeal held that unless there was any real injustice caused by the Panel's procedure, it would take exceptional circumstances for the court to intervene (particularly if the appellant had not made use of the Panel's own appeals tribunal, as was the case).